IBM/maximo-labs/MkDocs/monitor_nodered_csv_importer_2.0/docs/setup_gateway.md

 ## Create a device type and setup metrics in Monitor

+!!! tip
+    If you have already done the previous exercise, then skip to [Create a gateway in IoT and register a device](#create-a-gateway-in-iot-and-register-a-device) and reuse the device type setup.

 ### Create a device type

 1. Go to Setup in Monitor